italianpenty/appunti/LAB/CRTP no C2.md

 ```
 ![[Pasted image 20231018164816.png]]
 *Abuse using winrs*
-To extract credentials from the machine we could run safetykatz
+To extract credentials from the machine we could run safetykatz.
+To do that we should copy loader.exe on the machine.